nmarcetic/mainflux-ui/README.md

 Mainflux UI, dashboard for [Mainflux](https://github.com/mainflux/mainflux) Industrial IoT Messaging and Device Management Server.

+> **N.B.** Mainflux UI service is WIP and not suitable for deployment at this moment.
+You are welcome to contribute and improve it.

 ### Details
 To find out more about the Mainflux IoT, please see our [wiki][wiki].